harta55/EnTAP/docs/source/basic_usage.rst

 * (- - no-check)
     * EnTAP checks execution paths and inputs prior to annotating to prevent finding out your input was wrong until midway through a run.
 Using this flag will eliminate the check (not advised to use!)

+* (- - data-type)
+    * Specify which database you'd like to execute against

+        * 0. Binary Database (default) - This will be much quicker and is recommended
+        * 1. SQL Database - Slower although will be more easily compatible with every system

+    * If you flag this multiple times during execution, EnTAP will just select the first one you input

 .. _exp-label: